Joy816/codeil/README.md

 # Getting Started with Codeil

+Note : The Project is under development .

 The node-module folder has been ignored . please nake sure to have the node-module folder while running the project

 ## Available Scripts